-The Annual Award in recognition of outstanding contributions to knowledge translation (KT), and the dissemination and implementation of evidence.
-The award winner will receive up to US$1,000 toward the costs of attending the annual Campbell international conference, at which they will give a lecture on a subject to be agreed with the chairs of the John Westbrook award nomination committee.
+The annual John Westbrook Award for Contributions to Knowledge Translation recognises outstanding contributions to knowledge translation and the dissemination and implementation of evidence.
+The award has been instituted in recognition of the contribution of the late Dr John Westbrook, and is supported in part by a generous bequest made by Dr Westbrook to the Campbell.
+The award winner will receive up to US$1,000 toward the costs of attending the annual Campbell conference, at which they will give a lecture on a subject to be agreed with the chairs of the John Westbrook Award nomination committee.

-Nominations for 2018 should be sent to firstname.lastname@example.org by 30 April 2020 with the subject line "John Westbrook Award".
-Include the name, affiliation and email for the person being nominated, and (3) a short description of up to 400 words outlining the nominee's contribution.
+Nominations for 2020 should be sent to firstname.lastname@example.org by 30 April 2020 with the subject line "John Westbrook Award".
+Include the name, affiliation and email for the person being nominated, and a short description (up to 400 words) outlining the nominee's contribution.

-The award committee is convened once a year by the co-Chairs of the Campbell Knowledge Translation and Implementation Coordinating Group.
+The award committee is convened once a year by the Co-chairs of the Campbell Knowledge Translation and Implementation Coordinating Group.
 All nominations since their last meeting shall be considered.

-2017: John D. Westbrook, PhD
+- 2017: John D. Westbrook (posthumous)